Derek Alexander and Daniel Rhodes

 Detailed Monument Survey

 Once the general distribution of archaeological sites on Trust properties was recorded, through the walk-over surveys, a number of specific sites were identified for more detailed mapping, to help both with interpretation purposes and management.
-On Canna, RCAHMS undertook plans of the later prehistoric fort and dun sites, the souterrain, the monastic enclosure at Sgorr nam Ban-naomha, and the remains of the 18th century township at Tarbert (RCAHMS 1999; Hunter 2017).
-RCAHMS also produced an incredible record of the carved Early Christian cross which stands in the field at Keill on Canna and another dozen or so carved stones that are located either in the current graveyard or have been moved to Canna House.
-Subsequent work by the Trust on Canna has involved detailed measured survey of the current graveyard (Alexander, Ahlers & Connor 2013) and photogrammetric model of the 17th century burial slab known locally as the Clanranald stone.
+On Canna, RCAHMS undertook plans of the later prehistoric fort and dun sites, the souterrain, the monastic enclosure at Sgorr nam Ban-naomha (MHG5631) and the remains of the 18th century township at Tarbert (RCAHMS 1999a; Hunter 2016).
+RCAHMS also produced an incredible record of the carved Early Christian cross which stands in the field at Keill (MHG13828) on Canna and another dozen or so carved stones that are located either in the current graveyard or have been moved to Canna House.
+Subsequent work by the Trust on Canna has involved detailed measured survey of the current graveyard (Alexander et al 2013) and photogrammetric model of the 17th century burial slab, known locally as the Clanranald stone.

-At other Trust Highland properties detailed surveys have been undertaken of the Scheduled Monuments of Strome Castle (Alexander 2019a), the open air churches at Plockton, Balmacara (Wildgoose 1998a) and another at Fasag, Torridon (Wildgoose 1998b), the early chapel site at Cill Fhearchair, Shiel Bridge, Kintail (Sagrott 2015a).
+At other Trust Highland properties detailed surveys have been undertaken of the Scheduled Monuments of Strome Castle (MHG7648; Alexander 2019a), the open-air churches at Plockton, Balmacara (MHG30915; Wildgoose 1998a) and another at Fasag, Torridon (Wildgoose 1998b), the early chapel site at Cill Fhearchair, Shiel Bridge, Kintail (MHG7459; Sagrott 2015a).
 Undesignated sites have also been the subject of detailed mapping including areas of the post-medieval and crofting settlements at Leacan Bàna peninsula and Àrd Ghoibhle, Torridon (Sagrott 2015b).
-During the walkover surveys of Balamacara, Wildgoose also produced measured plans of other sites including the post-medieval settlement at Scalpaidh (Dualchas 1996, Site 49) and the Second World War army camps and gun batteries above Reraig (Dualchas 1995, Site 44) and on Creag Loisgte (Dualchas 1996a, Site 67).
-Along the western edge of the property at Balmacara plans were drawn of the core of the crofting townships at Drumbuie and Erbusaig (Dualchas 1996b).
+During the walkover surveys of Balamacara, Wildgoose also produced measured plans of other sites including the post-medieval settlement at Scalpaidh (Dualchas 1996a, Site 49) and the Second World War army camps and gun batteries above Reraig (Dualchas 1995, Site 44) and on Creag Loisgte (Dualchas 1996a, Site 67).
+Along the western edge of the property at Balmacara, plans were drawn of the core of the crofting townships at Drumbuie and Erbusaig (Dualchas 1996b).
 Elsewhere, detailed survey has been combined with excavation work at Glenshiel, Glencoe and Inverewe (see below), amongst others.

 A major part of the Trust’s role to protect cultural heritage is through ownership, which means that generally our sites are protected from major development, although some have been the subject of visitor infrastructure improvements.
 There is also an ongoing need to monitor the condition of our archaeological resource, to identify sites at risk and to propose mitigation measures.

 In order to understand the vegetation history of some properties a number of pollen cores have been taken and examined by palaeoenvironmental specialists.
-Work was undertaken in West Affric (Tipping 2003; Davis & Tipping 2004; Tipping, Davis & Tisdall 2006).
+Work was undertaken in West Affric (Tipping 2003b; Davies & Tipping 2004; Tipping, Davis & Tisdall 2006).

 Geophysical survey and Metal detecting